 For example, everyone knows what happened to the airline sector in 2011 as profits were trimmed substantially when the travel industry was hit hard by rising fuel prices.

 The chart below displays the percentage of my equity holdings by sector compared to the overall market (S&P Global BMI).
-Any deviation of at least 20% will be a red flag.
+Any deviation of at least 20% is a red flag.

 Billionaire investor Warren Buffett famously stated that “diversification is protection against ignorance” and many investors took this to heart and lost a lot of money.

-The problem is not because they got cocky or too confident about their picks that they end up investing in just a couple of individual stocks.
-Rather, it’s because their entire portfolio balance is highly concentrated in a few stocks (not to mention that they’re not Warren Buffett).
+The problem is not because they got cocky or too confident about their picks.
+Rather, it’s because their entire portfolio balance is highly concentrated in a few stocks.
+Not to mention that they’re not Warren Buffett.

 In my case, the two largest individual stocks in my portfolio are Microsoft (MSFT) and Bank of America (BAC), both of which I’ve owned for a very long time.
 But they represent less than 5% of my overall portfolio.

 The thing is even if you run the company yourself or are involved in its day-to-day operations, there will always be some risks that need to be managed.
 The saying that you should never put all your eggs in one basket still holds true.

 Like equities, your typical fixed-income mutual fund may be comprised of different types.
 For example, US Treasuries provide stability while municipal bonds provide tax-exempt income.
 Treasury Inflation-Protected Securities (TIPS) provide protection when inflation is high.

 You should examine the allocation of your fixed-income holdings to make sure they still reflect your original goals.